 The back is a strong column that is made up of of bones, nerves, ligaments, and muscles.
-This combination of tissue allows for a large range of motion while remaining strong enough to keep you upright and stable.
+This combination allows for a large range of motion while remaining strong enough to keep you upright and stable.
 A number of individual bones, called the vertebrae, run from just under the skull through to the tailbone.
-These bones are separated by cushioned discs and are held in place by strong bands of tissue called ligaments and muscles.
+These bones are separated by cushioned discs and are held in place by strong bands of tissue called ligaments and by muscles.
 The bones create a tunnel that the spinal cord sits in.
 Nerves leave the spinal cord through several areas in the back to pass to the rest of the body.
 When all these structures are healthy, the back is in balance and works wells.
 Chronic pain is caused by strain or injury to one or all of these structures.

 Chronic back pain is often due to wear and tear on the back from repetitive stress or strain.
 It can also develop or worsen because of weaknesses and imbalances in the back.
 Stress, strain, and imbalances can all place excess stress on supportive tissue like ligaments and muscles.
 When that tissue is irritated or inflamed it can put strain on nearby nerves.
 This can lead to a cycle of imbalance and injury that causes chronic pain.
 The low back is especially susceptible to chronic pain because it is involved in weight bearing of the upper body and lifting.

 Common factors that can lead to chronic low back pain include:

 Many times, there is no clear cause of low back pain.

 According to evidence, what seems to matter is not which one, but how many treatments you use.
 In other words, interventions that address not only the physical aspects of the pain, but also its psychological, social, and occupational influences seem to be the most effective.
 An effective rehabilitation program may include:

 Alternative therapies use non-conventional methods to manage or relieve back pain.
 More often than not, alternative therapies are used in combination with standard medical treatment.